 - This hike includes part of the Cirque de l’Infernet, but is a longer extension which explores more of the park.

 - This hike follows the red, white and yellow markers for some of the route, though sometimes it heads through the crosses (denoting the wrong way for those named hiking trails), so don’t get too distracted by these markers.

-- For more hikes, check out our France Hiking Page.
+- For more hikes, check out the walk up Pic Saint-Loup, the Gorges du Gardon Walk, or our France Hiking Page.